THEOLOGY OF COMMUNION. Is John 6:55-56 figurative or is it literal?

 Theology of Communion: What actually happens during communion?

-During Communion, this is precisely what happens in a Catholic Church.
-We believe that we are eating, gnawing, crunching and chewing on Jesus Christ’s REAL body.
-We believe that our Lord is present in the Eucharist with his entire blood, body, soul and divinity.
+During Communion, this is precisely what happens in the Catholic Church.
+We believe that we are eating, gnawing, crunching, and chewing on Jesus Christ’s REAL body.
+We believe that our Lord is present in the Eucharist with his entire blood, body, soul, and divinity.

 • The Real Presence of Christ in the Eucharist is why Catholics reverence the Tabernacle when they enter a Catholic Church